-You don’t find bikers in Sikkim as much as in Ladakh.
-Gurudongmar temple caretaker and a few officials were happy to see bikers in the corner of Northern Sikkim.
+The pic above -Gurudongmar temple caretaker and a few officials were happy to see bikers in the corner of Northern Sikkim.

 Unlike how you take permission to enter Lakshadweep, we Indians don’t need to take any prior permission.
 Solo bike travellers aren’t allowed to travel north.
 There must be at least two bikes going together.
-The bikers must get a permit a day prior and report to the Gangtok Home MInistry office on leaving for the North or Eastern Border.
+The bikers must get a permit a day prior and report to the Gangtok Home Ministry office on leaving for the North or Eastern Border.

 But areas like Gurudongmar in the North, Nathu La, and Zuluk requires Indian nationals also to get permission in Gangtok.
 The easiest way to get the permit is through an agent who will help you with everything and gets you a permit.
-Remember, kids below age 5 and senior citizens with health issues aren’t allowed to high altitude areas in North and East Sikkim.
+Remember, kids below age five and senior citizens with health issues aren’t allowed to high altitude areas in North and East Sikkim.
 Check here for their official website to know in detail.

 How to get a North Sikkim travel permit as a foreign traveller